Skip to content

 Description

 Each provider response is reduced into a compact, structured object before being passed to the AI.
 Raw API payloads are large — normalization extracts only the fields relevant for threat scoring.
+In addition to the three CTI objects, the workflow also pulls the current threat scale from dic_threat_levels so the AI prompt always reflects the live policy without redeploying the workflow.

 VirusTotal extracts: